The Quran does not simply repeat its prophets. It redistributes them.

 One surah severs the bond of blood.
 The other anatomizes the inner drowning.

-Eleven surahs, and never the same wall.
-Here it is language that collapses — names with no divine authority.
+From one passage to another, Hud (peace be upon him)‘s wall does not always fall in the same way.
+Here it is language that collapses, names with no divine authority.
 There it is the wind delivering the final verdict without a word exchanged.
 From al-Aʿraf to al-Haqqah, each surah brings down a different form of power built on emptiness.

 ﴿أَتُجَادِلُونَنِي فِي أَسْمَاءٍ سَمَّيْتُمُوهَا أَنتُمْ وَآبَاؤُكُم مَّا نَزَّلَ اللَّهُ بِهَا مِن سُلْطَانٍ﴾